20 Best Vietnamese Restaurants in Hanoi

 1. Spices Villa

-- Address & Contact: No. 73 Ly Nam De Street, Cua Dong, Hoan Kiem
+- Address: No. 73 Ly Nam De Street, Cua Dong, Hoan Kiem

 2. Cai Mam Bistro

 Located in the heart of Hanoi Old Quarter, just a couple of steps away from Hoan Kiem Lake, this small and cozy Vietnamese restaurant in Hanoi serves fresh Vietnamese food with extensive vegetarian, gluten-free and vegan options at a reasonable price.
 You can enjoy a variety of North Vietnam dishes while enjoying the view of the busy streets below.
 The rustic decoration of Cai Mam is what customers love when visiting.
 Every corner of the space fully encapsulates every breath of Hanoi like a rustic slice of time that exists right in front of you.
-Frog meat used to be a specialty of the countryside of Vietnam, but can now be found right in the middle of Hanoi, at Cai Mam, with their special buffet consisting of dishes made with frogs.
-Besides, Cai Mam's sour bamboo hot pot is perfect for relaxing and chatting with friends on colder days.
+This bistro is perfect for vegetarians and travelers seeking hearty, authentic Vietnamese home cooking in a casual, inviting setting.

 3. Madame Hien

-- Address & Contact: 48 Hang Be, Hang Bac, Hoan Kiem District, Hanoi City
+- Address: 48 Hang Be, Hang Bac, Hoan Kiem, Hanoi

 - Opening hours: 11:00 - 22:30

-- Famous for: Beef noodle soup, Hanoi vermicelli with grilled pork, spring rolls
+- Signature: Beef noodle soup, Hanoi vermicelli with grilled pork, spring roll

-Madame Hien is a refined Vietnamese restaurant set in a beautifully restored colonial villa in Hanoi.
+Housed within a restored French colonial mansion near the lakefront, Madame Hien is a refined Vietnamese restaurant set in a beautifully restored colonial villa in Hanoi.
 Known for its elegant ambiance and top-notch service, the restaurant offers a menu that blends traditional Vietnamese dishes with a modern twist.
-Signature dishes like Pho Bo (beef noodle soup), spring rolls, and caramelized pork showcase the richness of Hanoi culinary legacy.
-Celebrating the cooking traditions and cultural heritage of Vietnamese women, Madame Hien provides an elevated dining experience, making it a top choice for those seeking authentic flavors in a sophisticated setting.
+Celebrating the cooking traditions and cultural heritage of Vietnamese women, Madame Hien provides an elevated dining experience, making it a top choice for food enthusiasts and special‑occasion diners who appreciate a sophisticated approach to Vietnam’s culinary heritage.

 4. Vu Kieu Tu Seafood

-- Address & Contact: 7a Hang Be, Hang Bac, Hoan Kiem District, Hanoi City
+- Address: 47A Hang Be, Hang Bac, Hoan Kiem, Hanoi

-- Famous for: Grilled oysters, stir-fried squid, vegan food
+- Signature: Grilled oysters, stir-fried squid, vegan food

 5. Pho Gia Truyen Bat Dan

-- Address & Contact: 49 Bat Dan Street, Hoan Kiem District, Hanoi City
+- Address: 49 Bat Dan Street, Hoan Kiem District, Hanoi City

 - Opening hours: 06:00–10:00, 18:00–20:30